 Like Shivre City, this very open map is only playable in Quick Matches at the moment.

 Will we see 3v3 or even 1v1 maps in Pokémon Unite?
 A volcano or desert-themed map with appropriately typed Pokémon would be cool, too.
 At this stage, who knows what’s in store?
-But these four diverse Pokémon Unite maps should provide plenty of fun at launch.
+But these four diverse Pokémon Unite maps are providing plenty of fun so far.